rknop/decat_jupyter/README.md

 # decat_jupyter
-Demo jupyter scripts for using hte decat database
+Demo jupyter scripts for using the decat database